Top 10 employee benefits and their tax (dis)deductibility

 5/ Company vehicle and transport allowances

 A company car is essential for some types of professions, but it can also serve as a great benefit for employees.
-This is if you give them the opportunity to use the vehicle not only for business trips but also for private purposes.
+This is if you give them the opportunity to use the vehicle not only for business travel but also for private purposes.

 In addition, you can provide your employees with an allowance for transport to work, which will make their daily commute financially easier.